 Video: Work in student groups explains how to access your groups and use the group tools.

 Your instructor may ask you to self-enroll in a course group.
 Based on your instructor's settings, you might see the names of other group members.

-On the Groups page, select Sign Up.
+On the Groups page, select Sign Up or View Sign-up Sheet to Join a Group.
 When you select Sign Up again on the Sign Up Sheet page, you're automatically added to the group.

 If your instructor allows, you can create course groups that your classmates can join.

 - On the Groups page, select Create Group.